Looking for great sustainable gift ideas to give this holiday season? We share some of the best eco-friendly gifts you can pick up this season.

 Straws may be a bit of selective empathy, but we’re firm believers that every bit counts!
 Instead of just gifting some silicone or reusable straws check out this straw and case from United By Blue.

-Water bottles are one of the simplest things to cut back on waste.
+Water bottles are one of the simplest things to cut back on waste and are one of the greatest sustainable gift ideas on this list.
 We never buy single-use plastic water bottles.
 We have a wide selection of water bottles, but our favorites are from Hydroflask.
 The insulated aluminum water bottles keep cold drinks cold and hot drinks hot for hours.

 It doesn’t just do a good job at this, it does an excellent job and we’ve often enjoyed piping hot tea on cold morning hours after making it.
 As a big plus, aluminum is one of the best materials to recycle after the bottle has lived its very long life.